mitotic/otrace/README.rst

 Introduction
 =============================

-*otrace* is an object-oriented tracing tool for nonlinear debugging of asynchronous or multithreaded interactive programs.
+*otrace* is an object-oriented debugger for nonlinear tracing of asynchronous or multithreaded interactive programs.
 It addresses some of the limitations of sequential debugging techniques which do not work well with server programs, where multiple requests are